Most channels that used to be only on cable are now available for less money through the Internet streaming services below.

 For more free streaming services, check out my page with links to free online TV and movies:

-Philo TV is a great streaming service available for most set-top boxes and mobile devices for those who are not into sports.
-Since sports channels cost disproportionately more than other channels, this can save you a lot of money!
+Philo TV is a great streaming service for those who are not into sports.
+Sports channels cost disproportionately more than other channels, so this can save you a lot of money!

-Cost is $25 per month for 63 channels, which is a great deal.
+Cost is $25 per month for over sixty channels, which is a great deal.
 Includes unlimited DVR to save shows for up to a year.
 There is a 7-day free trial.
-See channels below.

 If you love the Hallmark Channel, then frndly is for you.
-They also offer A&E, History, Lifetime and other family-friendly channels.
+They also offer A&E, History, Lifetime and other family-friendly channels live and on-demand.
 Unlimited DVR included.
 All for $6.99/month.
+It’s a great service that’s not weighed down by expensive sports channels.
 Try for seven days free.

-You can watch CBS and other television shows live and on-demand with Paramount Plus starting at $4.99/month with limited commercials or $9.99/month for no commercials.
-This could be useful if you can’t get free broadcast TV.
-If you subscribe for a year at a time, you get a 15% discount.
+Cost starts at $5.99/month with limited commercials or $11.99/month for no commercials.
+If you subscribe for a year at a time, you get a 16.6% discount.

 There are some shows, like “Star Trek: Discovery”, and “Star Trek: Picard” which you can only watch on Paramount Plus and not on broadcast TV.